boldbi/bold-bi-docs/docs/working-with-data-sources/data-connectors/gravity-forms.md

    ![Choose data source](/static/assets/working-with-datasource/data-connectors/images/GravityForms/ChooseDS.png)

-> **NOTE:** You can also create a data source from the home page by clicking the **Data Sources** menu from the left menu panel and **Create Data Source** from the data sources page.
+> **NOTE:** You can also create a data source from the home page by clicking the **Data Sources** menu on the left menu panel and selecting **Create Data Source** from the data sources page.

    ![Choose data source from server](/static/assets/working-with-datasource/data-connectors/images/GravityForms/ChooseDS_Server.png)

 ## Create Gravity Forms data source
-Once you click the data source, the NEW DATA SOURCE configuration panel opens.
+Once you click on the data source, the NEW DATA SOURCE configuration panel will open.
 Follow these steps to create a Gravity Forms data source.
 1. Enter a name and description (optional) for the data source.
 2. Enter the **HostName** for the connected account.
 3. Click the **API Endpoints** drop-down box and choose the required endpoint.